The road to a DIY website

 This way, if you decide you want to take a page/post off your website – you redirect to another page first.

 The broken link checker is great because it lets you know if any of your pages or links aren’t working and then you can redirect them to improve user experience.
-Plus once Google has recognized enough times that your page is redirected, it will stop listing it.
+Plus once Google has recognised enough times that your page is redirected, it will stop listing it.

-Being able to create pages from scratch – it’s worth doing SEO research so you know what to include on those pages to get them to start ranking on Google and get your shit seen!
+Being able to create pages from scratch – it’s worth doing SEO research so you know what to include on those pages to get them to start ranking on Google and get your stuff seen!

 I have a free eBook: SEO Rookie, A step-by-step beginners guide to getting seen on the firs page of Google.
 It has everything I did to make sure my illustration biz was bumped up to the top results for web searches and in time it saw me fully booked.
 Grab your copy via the sign up below.